smrgeoinfo/vocabulary/geochemistry/discoverability.md

 > **[Resource identifier]{.underline}** (**1 entry**): A globally unique, resolvable identifier for the resource described by the metadata record.
 >
-> **[Title]{.underline}** (**1 entry**): Succinct (preferably \<250 characters) name of the resource; should be sufficient to uniquely identify the resource for a human user.
+> **Title** (**1 entry**): Succinct (preferably \<250 characters) name of the resource; should be sufficient to uniquely identify the resource for a human user.
 >
-> **[Distribution:]{.underline}** **[URL, Distribution object,]{.underline}** or **[Access Instructions]{.underline}** (**1 entry**): If the resource is a digital object accessible online, provide a URL that will retrieve the resource.
+> **Distribution:  URL, Distribution object,** or **Access Instructions** (**1 entry**): If the resource is a digital object accessible online, provide a URL that will retrieve the resource.
 If the resource has multiple representations, provide a Distribution Object documenting the various options with a URL and representation profile for each.
 If it's not accessible online, provide a URL to a landing page used to access the resource, or minimally, provide a text description explaining how to access the resource in the metadata (Access Instructions).
 >
-> **[Rights]{.underline}** (**1 to many entry**): Information about required access permissions, licenses, contractual requirements, use constraints, and security constraints.
+> **Rights** (**1 to many entry**): Information about required access permissions, licenses, contractual requirements, use constraints, and security constraints.
 Might be described in text or through links to external documents.
 >
-> **[Metadata profile identifier]{.underline}** (**1 to many**) Identifier for metadata specification (profile) used to create this metadata record.
+> **Metadata profile identifier** (**1 to many**): Identifier for metadata specification (profile) used to create this metadata record.
 Generally this will be populated automatically if the metadata is created using CDIF aware tools.
 >
-> **[Resource type]{.underline}** (**1 to many**)**:** A scoped name (label with classification scheme) that specifies the kind of resource described by the metadata.
+> **Resource type** (**1 to many**): A scoped name (label with classification scheme) that specifies the kind of resource described by the metadata.
 The resource type might be used to determine validation requirements specific to descriptions for that kind of resource.

 ## Required, but nilable

 Content elements for which every resource should have useful information, but for which the information may not be available.
 Must be included in metadata record, but may have value \'nil:missing\', 'nil:unknown' or similar nil value.
 Use \'nil:notapplicable\' for Temporal Coverage or Geographic Extent when these are not applicable to the described resource.

-> o **[Description]{.underline}** (**1 entry**): Inform the reader about the resource\'s content, context, provenance, and any other information deemed useful for future cross-domain usage.
+> o **Description** (**1 entry**): Inform the reader about the resource\'s content, context, provenance, and any other information deemed useful for future cross-domain usage.
 >
-> o **[Originators]{.underline}** (**1 to many entries**): Agent object that specifies responsible party in some role related to the resource, e.g., author or editor.
+> o **Originators** (**1 to many entries**): Agent object that specifies responsible party in some role related to the resource, e.g., author or editor.
 >
-> o **[Modified Date]{.underline}** (**1 entry**): Date (not temporal extent) when any changes to the resource were completed.
+> o **Modified Date** (**1 entry**): Date (not temporal extent) when any changes to the resource were completed.
 Use a \"year\" or [ISO 8601 date and time] format.
 Alternative date formatting must be machine-readable and consistent across all datasets.

-## o [Distribution Agent]{.underline} (1 entry):The party (name of organization or person, etc.) to contact about accessing the resource.
+## o Distribution Agent (1 entry):The party (name of organization or person, etc.) to contact about accessing the resource.
 Agent object includes a name (label), identifier, and optional contact information.
 If there are multiple distribution options with different contact points, the Distribution Agent should be specified as part of the Distribution Object.

-> o **[Temporal]{.underline}** **[coverage]{.underline}** (**0 or 1 entry**).
+> o **Temporalcoverage** (**0 or 1 entry**).
 The time period represented by the described resource.
 This could be the time interval when data were collected, or an archaeological or geological time period that is the subject of the resource.
 Need to account for clock time, calendar time (Gregorian, Julian, Hebrew, Islamic, Chinese, Mayan\...), cyclical time (summer, first quarter, mating season, new moon, pay day) and for named time ordinal eras (Jurassic, Younger Dryas, Early Minoan I, Late Stone Age).
 See OWL Time.
 >
-> o **[Geographic Extent - Horizontal]{.underline}** **(if applicable** **1 entry, minimum bounding rectangle or point**): Location coordinates must be given in decimal degrees using the [WGS 84] datum.
+> o **Geographic Extent - Horizontal** (**if applicable,  1 entry, minimum bounding rectangle or point**): Location coordinates must be given in decimal degrees using the [WGS 84] datum.
 Some resources may not be usefully described by a WGS 84 extent, in which case indicate nil:notapplicable; this would include extraterrestrial resources.

--   Bounding Rectangle: **[North Bounding Latitude, South Bounding Latitude, East Bounding Longitude, West Bounding Longitude]{.underline}**.
+-   Bounding Rectangle: **North Bounding Latitude, South Bounding Latitude, East Bounding Longitude, West Bounding Longitude}**.
 The minimum rectangle that completely contains the coverage extent for the resource content.
 Coordinate order and syntax are determined by the serialization profile.

--   Point: **[Latitude, Longitude]{.underline}**.
+-   Point: **Latitude, Longitude**.
 A centroid point for the coverage extent of the resource, or the location of the resource content if a point location is appropriate.
 Coordinate order and syntax are determined by the serialization profile.

 -   Named location: Place name referenced to some gazetteer.
 Use scoped name pattern {label, authority, optional identifier}.